When is p-hacking detectable?: The Projection Test

-Restriction (\ref{eq:testable_restriction}) is expressed in the PDF domain, which makes it easy to interpret but hard to see how it can be tested.
-The next step is to rewrite the restriction in the discrete spectral domain.
-Specifically, we use the Singular Value Decomposition to express the null hypothesis in terms of expectations.
-The meta-analyst can easily test restrictions on a set of expectations by plugging in sample means.
+Restriction (\ref{eq:testable_restriction}) is stated in terms of densities, which makes it easy to interpret but hard to see how it can be tested empirically.
+We can use the facts about Hilbert spaces from Section \ref{sec:hilbert} to rewrite the $||\cdot||_T$ distance between PDFs as a difference between expectations.
+Define $\theta_0$ as the vector of expectations with countable elements below.
+Here the element $\theta_{0,j}$ is the $j^{\text{th}}$ weighted Hermite coefficient of the observed $t$-curve.